onflow/flow-go/pkg/language/docs/language.md

 #### Resources

-Resources are linear data types that can only be stored in one location at a time.
+Resources are types that can only be stored in one location at a time.
 They are **moved** when used as an initial value for a constant or variable, when assigned to a different variable, when passed as an argument to a function, and when returned from a function.

 When the resource was moved, the constant or variable that referred to the resource before the move becomes **invalid**.

+Invoking a member field or method of a resource does not destroy it.

 To make the move explicit, the move operator `<-` must be used when the resource is the initial value of a constant or variable, when it is moved to a different variable, or when it is moved to a function.

-A reference to a resource can be created and used, but only for reading fields and calling public functions, not for modifying the resource.

 ```bamboo,file=resource-behavior.bpl
 // Declare a resource named `SomeResource`, with a variable integer field